learn-co-curriculum/spring-mod-2-integration-testing/README.md

 1. Test that the return value is not null.
-2. Make sure that we don't get the same fact on two consecutive calls, ensuring that the joke is indeed "random".
+2. Make sure that we don't get the same fact on two consecutive calls, ensuring that the fact is indeed "random".

 ```java
 package com.example.springtestingdemo.service;